fvrins/Derivatives-Pricing---The-Book/README.md

-This repository provides de supplementary material for the book by Frédéric Vrins, "Derivatives Pricing", Cambridge University Press, 2005.
+This repository provides the supplementary material for the book by Frédéric Vrins, "Derivatives Pricing", Cambridge University Press, 2025.
 See https://www.cambridge.org/highereducation/books/derivatives-pricing/D315080AC34EB3ACCF32F460D33E43F7#overview

 The repository contains several zip archives featuring
   - R codes associated with the examples and figures in the book